RazorDevs/Deep-Aether/README.md

  - Unique flora for all added biomes, and the Golden Vine Fruit for the Golden Heights biome
  - Aerglow Block (crafted from Aerglow Petals, which come from Radiant Orchids and Flowering Roseroot Leaves)
  - Virulent Quicksand (functions like how quicksand does in real life, as well as Powdered Snow; immediate suffocation when fallen through)
+ - Aersmog: A type of Aercloud that is created from the mixture of Water and Poison.
+Inflicts the Inebration effect when stepped on.
+ - Sterling and Chromatic Aerclouds

 New Items:
  - Golden Grass Seeds (drops from Golden Grass (not the block version); can be crafted with swet balls into a new swet ball type, which can turn Aether Dirt into Golden Grass)